Psalm 137: Judaism

-The psalm is customarily recited on Tisha B'Av and by some during the nine days preceding Tisha B'Av, commemorating the destruction of the Temples in Jerusalem.
+The psalm is customarily recited before Tisha B'Av, commemorating the destruction of the Temples in Jerusalem, and by some during the Nine Days preceding Tisha B'Av.

 Psalm 137 is traditionally recited before the Birkat Hamazon (Grace After Meals) on a weekday.
 However, on Shabbat and Jewish holidays, and at the celebratory meal accompanying a Jewish wedding, brit milah, or pidyon haben, Psalm 126 is recited before the Birkat Hamazon instead.

-Verses 5 and 6 are customarily said by the groom at Jewish wedding ceremony shortly before breaking a glass as a symbolic act of mourning over the destruction of the Temple.
+Verses 5 and 6 are customarily recited during a Jewish wedding ceremony shortly before breaking a glass as a symbolic act of mourning over the destruction of the Temple.
 Verse 7 is found in the repetition of the Amidah on Rosh Hashanah.

 Psalm 137 is one of the ten Psalms of the Tikkun HaKlali of Rebbe Nachman of Breslov.

 Eastern Orthodox Church

 In the Eastern Orthodox Church, Psalm 136 (Psalm 137 in the Masoretic Text) is part of the nineteenth Kathisma division of the Psalter, read at Matins on Friday mornings, and on Wednesdays and Fridays during Lent, at Matins and the Third Hour, respectively.

 It is also chanted solemnly at Matins on the last 1 to 3 Sundays before Lent (depending on the local custom), with the refrain, Alleluia.